Personal profile

 Liz Pavey is a dance artist/researcher (improviser, choreographer and teacher) whose practice investigates relationships between moving bodies and their environments.
 Her personal values, practice and research imperatives are concerned with fostering individual and collective wellbeing.
 Liz’s work is informed by phenomenology and theories of embodiment, new materialism, posthumanism, somatics, and affect together with Eastern perspectives unpinning her work as a Shiatsu (Japanese bodywork) practitioner.
 Arising from her expertise in practices including Qigong, Contact Improvisation and Laban Movement Analysis, key research themes encompass slowness, grounding, empathy and sensitive touch.

 Liz’s practice research is often site-specific or gallery based.
 She is currently leading Living Stone: We are the rocks dancing a practice-research project investigating how durational improvised dance can help us make sense of the immensity and rhythms of geological time and deep future through developing an embodied sense that we carry deep time within us.
-Following two performances at Great North Museum (GNM) Hancock in November 2022 and June 2023, Liz faciltiated Deep Time Bodies a participatory project offered in partnership with Tyne & Wear Archives & Museums culminating in a performance in the GNM's Fossil Stories gallery, January 2024.
-She has recently trained as a Deep Time Walk facilitator.
+Following two performances at Great North Museum (GNM) Hancock in November 2022 and June 2023, Liz facilitated Deep Time Bodies a participatory project offered in partnership with Tyne & Wear Archives & Museums culminating in a performance in the GNM's Fossil Stories gallery, January 2024.
+In June 2024 she completed the Deep Time Walk facilitator training and has since led many of these transformative walks.

 Liz values working as a co-investigator on collaborative interdisciplinary research: